Brincnomics/final-project/README.md

   - Select the the Square-Wrist (Ethereum) Workspace on the Ganache GUI which is set to port 8545
   - Import the Ganache GUI mnemonic (seed phrase) found at the top of the list of addresses into MetaMask's import account option.
   - Set a custom RPC with the settings from Ganache: HTTP://127.0.0.1:8545).
+  - Truffe-config.js should be changed with the following settings: interacting and launching the front end comment out lines 96-107 above and insert the following: const path = require("path");
+      module.exports = {
+      contracts_build_directory: path.join(__dirname, "client/src/contracts"),
+      ```

   - Deploy the smart contracts to Ganache GUI:
     ```